Masters of Biomedical Science Programs

 Graduates of Masters programs in Biomedical Sciences may be qualified for a variety of potential career paths, however, for some careers, a PhD is necessary.

-FUN FACT: Technicians working in biotechnology apply the knowledge and techniques they have gained from basic research to product development[vi].
+FUN FACT: Technicians working in biotechnology apply the knowledge and techniques they have gained from basic research to product development[iii].

-With a Masters degree in Biomedical Sciences, graduates may apply to doctoral programs in fields such as:
+With a Masters in Biomedical Sciences degree, graduates may apply to doctoral programs in fields such as:

 Biomedical Science provides a foundation for students who choose to apply to Medical School to study disciplines such as podiatry, pharmacy or optometry.